[ Technology ]

-- Once the word, name, or phrase is highlighted, go to the Insert menu and choose Reference and then Index.
+- Once the word, name, or phrase is selected (highlighted), go to the Insert menu and choose Reference and then Index.
 If you are using Microsoft Word 2007, go to the Reference tab.

 - Indicate that you want to mark the highlighted text for inclusion in the index.
 Do this for all words, names, or phrases you want indexed.